 Research and Station Manager

-Postdoc paid by the University of the Witwatersrand.
+Postdoc paid by the University of the Witwatersrand and later by the Claude-Leon Foundation.
 Rebecca started in June 2014, using the doubly labelled water technique to measure daily energy expenditure in striped mice.
 She wants to know in how far striped mice can reduce their energy spendings during the dry season, and in how far this is acchieved by reducing RMR and behavioral activity.

 Dr. Audrey Maille: Eco-Physiology of Cognition